AndryRafam/3DES/README.md

 Decryption is the reverse operation:

-Lets C the ciphertext obtained through the TDES operation.
+Let C be the ciphertext obtained through the TDES operation.

 S = D(k1,E(k2,D(k3,C))).
 (Decrypt with k3; Encrypt with k2 and Decrypt with k1).